Essential Elements for Company Letterheads and the Key Elements you MUST include

 Using the firm reference number (FRN) is key, as this allows clients to verify the company and its regulatory status on the Financial Services Register.

 Beyond this disclosure, financial services must also adhere to regulations on providing clear information to clients, treating them fairly, and maintaining market integrity.
-Companies should consult the FCA Handbook for specific rules based on their authorized activities.
+Companies should consult the FCA Handbook for specific rules based on their authorised activities.

 Elements like company name, registered address, contact details, and branding can follow standard letterhead guidelines.
 However, it’s important for financial companies not to make misleading claims about services or regulatory status on their letterheads.
 Following the disclosure requirements helps provide transparency.

-Get it right at the start and you prove you are serious and can inspire confidence in your clients with your company letterhead as well as your business cards!
+Get it right at the start, and you prove you are serious and can inspire confidence in your clients with your company letterhead as well as your business cards!

-How you Design your Letterheads is entirely up to you and the look you want to achieve, if you need help you’re welcome to contact us we offer affordable letterhead design too!
+How you design your Letterheads is entirely up to you and the look you want to achieve.
+If you need help, you’re welcome to contact us.
+We offer affordable letterhead design, too!

 In summary, the key elements to include in your company letterhead are your business name and logo, contact details like address, phone, email, and website, your business structure registration details, and any additional disclosures required for regulated industries.
 While aesthetics are important, adhering to legal requirements ensures your letterhead inspires confidence and aligns with regulations.
-With this foundation in place, you can then craft a stylish, branded design that showcases your company’s unique identity.
-Taking the time to get the details right from the start will provide an authoritative branded image across all your business correspondence.